rsgalloway/envstack/README.md

 $ envstack -- [COMMAND]
 ```

-For example, use the `echo` command to see the resolved value of `$HELLO` (note: we have to
+For example, use the `echo` command to see the resolved value of `$HELLO` (note: we
-escape it first to it's not pre-expanded in the shell):
+have to escape it first to it's not pre-expanded in the shell):

 ```bash
 $ envstack -- echo \$HELLO
 world
 ```

-Any command can be run in an envstack environment by preceeding with `--`:
+Any command can be run in an envstack environment by preceeding the command
+with `--`:

 ```bash
 $ envstack -- python -c "import os; print(os.environ['HELLO'])"